 Important Travel Insurance Inclusions

-These and other questions are important considerations when taking our travel insurance.
+These and other questions are important considerations when taking out travel insurance.

-And, did you know that most travel insurance policies will exclude cover if you’re under the influence of alcohol?
+Did you know that most travel insurance policies will exclude cover if you’re under the influence of alcohol?
 This isn’t just for travel insurance – it applies to personal accident policies too.

 Travel Insurance FAQs

-Many international travel insurance policies include a fixed amount of cover for overseas medical and dental expenses, lost or stolen luggage, liability cover, accidental death or disability, and expenses if you have to pay additional monies due to delays, cancellations or rescheduled arrangements.
+Many international travel insurance policies include a fixed amount of cover for overseas medical and dental expenses, lost or stolen luggage, liability cover, accidental death or disability, and expenses if you have to pay additional money due to delays, cancellations or rescheduled arrangements.